llmentalist/llmentalist.github.io/blog/src/posts/micro-llms.md

 ---

 ### **Trade-offs to Consider**
-Let’s be honest—micro LLMs are a great start, but they’re not a magic fix for everything.
+Let’s be honest: micro LLMs are a great start, but they’re not a magic fix for everything.
 If you’re running them on a CPU, you’ll notice the performance lag, especially with larger models.
 That’s where the real trade-off comes in: speed vs. cost.

 Here’s the thing: if you’re serious about running models locally, you don’t need a top-of-the-line GPU.
 A mid-range GPU like an RTX 3050 or 4060 can make a world of difference.
 But if you’re looking to cut costs, a used Tesla GPU from eBay is a solid bet.
 These are often sold at a fraction of their original price, and they’re still powerful enough to handle most micro LLMs without breaking the bank.

 Even a basic GPU can turn your laptop into a capable AI workstation.
-It’s not about having the latest hardware—it’s about getting the right balance between performance and budget.
+It’s not about having the latest hardware.
+It’s about getting the right balance between performance and budget.
 If you’re thinking about running models locally, investing in a cheap GPU is a smart move.
 It’s not a silver bullet, but it’ll let you work faster, experiment more, and avoid the cloud’s limitations.